51ngul4r1ty/atoll-core/docs/IMPORTANT.md

 Important Considerations
 ========================

+When choosing new tooling or processes that will have to be used by everyone who contributes to this project:
-* Always choose other tools that work well with GUI tools (see examples later in this doc).
+* Only choose tools that work well with GUI tools (see examples later in this doc).
 * Always choose processes that support GUI tools (as well as command line options).

 Examples of Interfering with GUI Tools